 - 1. What kind of external control points are used?
-IHE recommends that they be present, but does not profile them. - 6800 2.
+IHE recommends that they be present, but does not profile them. - 2.
 How to subdivide the enterprise network and whether to establish a dedicated Affinity Domain Zone.
 There is an advantage to creating an Affinity Domain Zone with just a few servers located in it:

-- a.
-The log analysis is easier - b.
-The certificate and TLS management for node authentication is easier - c.
-The preparation of disclosure logs and the equivalent is easier. - d.
-The internal control point reduces the risks from a breach of the Affinity Domain Zone. - 3.
-Whether User Authentication is needed.
-IHE provides both the Enterprise User Authentication (EUA) and Cross Enterprise User Authentication (XUA) Profiles.
-Use of user authentication permits additional information to be captured in the audit logs (e.g., the identity of the user) and permits additional access control in some situations.
-The issues that the affinity domain and sites must address are: - a.
+a.
+The log analysis is easier b.
+The certificate and TLS management for node authentication is easier c.
+The preparation of disclosure logs and the equivalent is easier.
+7145 d.
+The internal control point reduces the risks from a breach of the Affinity Domain Zone.
+7150 3.
+Au use the hether User Authentication is needed.
+IHE provides both the ITI Enterprise User athentication (EUA) and the Cross-Enterprise User Assertion (XUA) Profiles.
+Use of er authentication permits additional information to be captured in the audit logs (e.g., e identity of the user) and permits additional access control in some situations.
+The uses that the affinity domain and sites must address are: a.
 What to do about automated processes, such as pre-fetch and email.
-These can be identified using node authentication via TLS as specified in ATNA, by using simple identity assertions. - b.
+These can be identified using node authentication via TLS as specified in ATNA, by using simple identity assertions.
+7155 b.
 How to handle delegation.
 Often it is clerks, nurses, etc. that are actually operating the computer to obtain the records for a patient, and it is someone else that will actually be examining the records.
-So the user authentication might not provide any further useful information.
+So, the user authentication might not provide any further useful information.
 The IHE profiles do not determine these choices.
-Some reasonable selections include:

-- 1. Not using user authentication.
+Some reasonable selections include: 7160 1.
+Not using user authentication.
 The ATNA ensures that the enterprise and the machine are authenticated.
 These machines are already authenticated and trusted to protect PHI information.
-It may be impractical to track and coordinate the personnel activities across all the different organizations. - 2.
-Though not specifically designed for this purpose, it is also possible that the XDS-I.b Profile is being used internally within a centrally controlled large organization, where the Kerberos based identity management of EUA is available.
+It may be impractical to track and coordinate the personnel activities across all the different organizations.
+7165 2.
+Though not specifically designed for this purpose, it is also possible that the XDS- I.b Profile is being used internally within a centrally controlled large organization, where the Kerberos based identity management of EUA is available.
 EUA can be used in such an intra-enterprise environment.
 EUA supports simple identity assertions.
-These are based on trusting the authenticated node to provide the correct identity of its user. - 3.
+These are based on trusting the authenticated node to provide the correct identity of its user.
+7170 7175 3.
 The use of XUA is optional.
 Where a human user is involved, XUA can be employed for cross-enterprise user identity assertion.
 If only machines are involved, the node authentication provided by ATNA should be sufficient.
 The use of XUA requires that the affinity domain establish the authentication policies, procedures, and have a supporting infrastructure of servers, etc. (This infrastructure may be provided by the local government or might need to be provided by the affinity domain.)

-Note: In order to use the IHE XUA Integration Profile, the underlying application protocol must be able to carry a user identity assertion in its payload.
+N ote: I n order to use the XUA Profile, the underlying application protocol must be able to carry a user identity assertion in its payload.
+While such a mechanism has been established in HL7 and HTTP/S, the mechanism to provide this its payload.
 While such a mechanism has been established in HL7 and HTTP/S, the mechanism to provide this for DICOM messages is still under development.
 Thus, XUA Profile cannot (yet) be employed when retrieving DICOM SOP Instances referenced in the manifest document.

-The affinity domain and indiversities defined to address the dual site policies will determine the choices made. se alternatives.
-There are IHE
+7180 The affinity domain and individual site policies will determine the choices made.
+There are IHE profiles defined to address these alternatives.